quotient-im/libQuotient/README.md

 ## Getting and using libQuotient
 Depending on your platform, the library can be obtained from a package management system.
-Recent releases of Debian and openSUSE, e.g., already have it.
-Alternatively, just build the library from the source and bundle it with your application, as described below.
+Recent releases of Fedora, Debian and openSUSE already have it.
+Alternatively, you can build the library from the source and bundle it with your application, as described below.

 ### Pre-requisites